tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 For `Single Record` Tests, the `Single Record` is implied and type is one of `Validation`, `Issue`, `Measure` or `Amendment` (the Test types in `bdqffdq:`),  For `Multi Record` Tests, MULTIRECORD is stated in the label, along with a marker for whether a `Multi Record` `Measure` returns a numerical count (COUNT) or a COMPLETE/NOT_COMPLETE `Response.result` for Quality Assurance (QA) use.

-The combination of `Information Element` and Evaluation was called the Term-Action in the GitHub issues used to develop the tests.
+The combination of `Information Element` and Evaluation was called the Term-Actions in the GitHub issues used to develop the tests.
 This combination was found useful for sorting and classifying Tests.

 If the `Information Element` is a single term (e.g. `dwc:countryCode`), the information element component of the label is just the term local name placed in all upper case (e.g. COUNTRYCODE).
 If the `Information Element` is composed of several terms, these may simply be concatenated for example "YEARMONTHDAY" or "COUNTRYCOUNTRYCODE".
 Alternately, several terms may be labeled with an abstract description of the combined specific `Information Elements`, as an `Abstract Information Element` label, for example "POLYNOMIAL" or "CLASSIFICATION".
 Labels formed from concatenated terms, and `Abstract Information Element` labels are listed below as "Labels for multiple Information Elements".